-The interdisciplinary museum and field studies program leading to a master of science degree is administered by the University Museum, in conjunction with the departments of anthropology; history; art history; ecology and evolutionary biology; and geological sciences; as well as other departments.
+The interdisciplinary museum and field studies program leading to a Master of Science degree is administered by the University of Colorado Museum of Natural History, in conjunction with the Departments of Anthropology, History, Art History, Ecology and Evolutionary Biology and Geological Sciences.
 The program provides a strong background in a chosen field as well as theoretical and practical grounding in museology.

-The professional certificate in museology provides professional museum training for CU-Boulder graduate students and for museum professionals who seek to upgrade their skills and credentials.
-The museology certificate serves a range of disciplines in the arts and sciences, education, and engineering, as well as the Colorado museum community.
+The Certificate in Museology provides professional museum training for CU Boulder graduate students and for museum professionals who seek to upgrade their skills and credentials.
+It serves a range of disciplines in the arts and sciences, education and engineering, as well as the Colorado museum community.

 Students in the program have access to the most extensive library of natural diversity in the state and take classes and conduct research in the recently renovated Bruce Curtis Building.
 The building houses about 3 million specimens from CU Boulder’s Museum of Natural History collection and includes a specially designed laboratory classroom, three “smart” classrooms, several laboratories and collection libraries, a walkin freezer for specimen decontamination and a casting lab to replicate paleontological and archaeological items.